Aleksandr Peresvet: Life

-In contrary, the epic Zadonshchina described Alexander Peresvet as still being alive until the battle began, at least alive long enough for him to make one last speech.
+In contrary, the epic Zadonshchina described Aleksandr Peresvet as still being alive until the battle began, at least alive long enough for him to make one last speech.

 Brave Peresvet galloped across the meadow on his magic white horse telling everyone: 'Brothers!
 Now is the time for all old men to get young and for all young men to gain honor and to test their backs!'